kevquirk/startablog/index.md

 Then, edit your fucking "X" profile to say something like...

-> Fuck Twitter and the X. I'm on fucking Mastodon instead.
+> Fuck Twitter and the "X".
+I'm on fucking Mastodon instead.

 ## This is fucking satire